 Many corporate vales out there are just plastic and non-useful.
 Take “excellence”, “togetherness” and “passion” for example.
 Every company has to prove that they are excellent.
 And, of course, we all have to work together with passion.
 But it’s not an interesting value or position for a company – because every company would agree on that.
 It’s not differentiating and has no clear focus.
 Therefore, we call those values plastic values.
 And plastic values doesn’t make us unique.

 The Jung von Matt culture isn’t buzzwords on a page.
 It is a deep-rooted way of working, developed organically over many years.
 You feel it in the air.
 You see it in the way we work, how we behave, how we interact and think.
 We love to hunt out likeminded partners with whom we can share this way of seeing the world.

 1. We love (emotionally relevant) ideas.

-An idea can be anything – as long as it solves our clients business problems, changes the way people do things and is different from what has been done before.
-That’s why we are happy about every good idea, no matter who it comes from.
+An idea can be anything – providing it solves a business problem, changes the way people do things and is different to what’s been thought of before.
+That’s why ideas make us happy, no matter where they comes from.

 2. We believe in the power of communication.

 Communication is a strong arm.
 Creativity is its muscle.
 Together, they prise open doors which brute force cannot enter.
 We believe this so vehemently we made it our logo: the Trojan horse.
 A constant reminder to ourselves of the sheer power of an unexpected, simple and wildly engaging idea.